arcsecond-io/issues/README.md

-# Welcome to "Issues", the issues-only repository for Arcsecond.io !
+# Welcome to Arcsecond's "Issues", for publicly reporting issues of any kind

-This the place to report and follow bugs, suggest features etc.
+This the place to report bugs and follow their resolution, suggest features, enhancements, changes etc.

 This can be anything related to [www.arcsecond.io](https://www.arcsecond.io) or even [api.arcsecond.io](https://api.arcsecond.io).